Ellpeck/MLEM/README.md

 There are several other libraries and tools that work well in combination with MonoGame, FNA and MLEM.
 Here are some of them:
 - [Contentless](https://github.com/Ellpeck/Contentless), a tool that removes the need to add assets to the MonoGame Content Pipeline manually
 - [GameBundle](https://github.com/Ellpeck/GameBundle), a tool that packages MonoGame and other .NET applications into several distributable formats
+- [Coroutine](https://github.com/Ellpeck/Coroutine), a package that implements Unity-style coroutines for any project
+- [DynamicEnums](https://github.com/Ellpeck/DynamicEnums), a package that provides enum-like single-instance values with many additional capabilities
 - [MonoGame.Extended](https://github.com/craftworkgames/MonoGame.Extended), a package that also provides several additional features for MonoGame
-- [Coroutine](https://github.com/Ellpeck/Coroutine), a package that implements Unity-style coroutines for any project
-- [Illumilib](https://github.com/Ellpeck/Illumilib), a simple keyboard and mouse lighting library with support for Razer, Logitech and Corsair devices
-- [DynamicEnums](https://github.com/Ellpeck/DynamicEnums), which provides enum-like single-instance values with additional capabilities, including dynamic addition of new arbitrary values and flags